EskandarAtrakchi/rails-portfolio-management/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 # The testing done using RSPEC
 ## Rails CI Workflow

-This repository includes a GitHub Actions workflow for automatically testing a Ruby on Rails application using RSpec whenever code is pushed or a pull request is created.
+This repository includes a GitHub Actions workflow for automatically testing a ruby on rails application using RSpec whenever code is pushed or a pull request is created.

 ## Overview

-The workflow file — .github/workflows/rails-ci.yml — defines a continuous integration (CI) process that ensures all tests pass before merging new code.
+The workflow file .github/workflows/rails-ci.yml defines a continuous integration (CI) process that ensures all tests pass before merging new code.

 Workflow name: Rails CI
 Triggers: